auraoupa/grand-challenge-adastra-ORCA36/BATHYMETRY/README.md

 the `missing_value` netcdf attribute to -9999.99 in order to ease the drowning task.

 Fixing the missing points was performed using again the `mask_drown` tool of [SOSIE package](https://github.com/brodeau/sosie).
 It gaves satisfactory results.
+Nevertheless, the area where there are missing points will be taken from BedMachine data and not GEBCO, so that at this level, no real need for a detailed evalutation of this procedure.

 ```
 mask_drown -D -i bathy_in.nc -m 0 -x nav_lon -y nav_lev -v Bathymetry -o bathy_out.nc
 ```

 #### 3.1.3 : manual checking  of the first guess
 This step is based on [BMGTOOLS](https://archimer.ifremer.fr/doc/00195/30646/) that allows an easy comparision of the data in the bathymetry with a very high resolution of the coast line.
 It is easy, but very time consuming task (manual).
 In particular, resolving small features such as fjords along the coast of Nordic countries or Patagonia is critical.